divio/divio-cloud-docs/how-to/index.rst

     Debug Cloud deployment problems <debug-deployment-problems>
     Identify and resolve a dependency conflict <debug-dependency-conflict>
-    Describe a problem to Divio support <debug-request-help>
+    Get help when you have a problem <debug-request-help>